Moreel Triptych: Center panel

-The central figure is Saint Christopher, patron saint of travelers, who shares his feast day, July 25, with Saint James, after whom the containing church is named.
+The central figure is Saint Christopher, patron saint of travellers, who shares his feast day, July 25, with Saint James, after whom the containing church is named.
 He is shown standing in water as he crosses a river or inlet, carrying the Child Jesus on his shoulders.
 He is presented with his attributes, including a large staff, a symbol of Christ's miraculous presence, and is intended as a protector against sudden death.
 Christopher is dressed in a blue coat, covered with a long red cape folded over his right shoulder.
-He closely resembles depictions in both Jan van Eyck's Ghent Altarpiece and now lost Saint Christopher, by whom Memling was deeply influenced by.
+He closely resembles depictions in both Jan van Eyck's Ghent Altarpiece and now lost Saint Christopher, by whom Memling was deeply influenced.

-On the left is Saint Maurus who holds a crosier and looks at an open book.
+On the left is Saint Maurus, who holds a crosier and looks at an open book.
 Saint Giles stands to the right, standing with his attributes, an arrow and a doe.
 Both are dressed in long black robes and are holding books.